graue70/ad-blog/content/post/project-aqqu-new.md

 - chef-lieu
 - capital

 The token `Bulgaria` from the question has been matched to the entity `Q219` for this particular candidate.
 That leaves the tokens `[What, is, the, capital, of, ?]` for potential relation matches.
 We now compare these tokens with the aliases from the relation.
-We match the word 'capital' (label of P36) to the same word in the question.
+We match the word 'capital' (label of P36) to the same word in the question and store some information about the match together with the candidate.
+It will be used to calculate candidate features which are used for ranking in the next step.

 ### 5. Ranker